RapidEdwin08/imp/README.md

 # [IMP] for RetroPie
 ![impplaylist.png](https://raw.githubusercontent.com/RapidEdwin08/imp/main/main-imp/icons/imp/impplaylist.png )

-Based on every article you ever read about mpg123 scripts in RetroPie.
+Based on every article you ever read about mpg123 scripts in RetroPie (No OGG Support).
 Integrated Music Player [IMP] allows you to Select and Play [MP3/PLS/M3U] Files like a ROM.
-Automates Playlists, Recalls Last Track/Position, Next/Previous Track, Fade, INFINITE and LITE Mode.
+Automates Playlists, Retains Last Track/Position, Next/Previous Track, Fade, INFINITE and LITE Mode.
-(No OGG Support) [Recall Last Track/Position] NOT Retained at STARTUP in LITE Mode.
+~~[Recall Last Track/Retains] NOT Retained at STARTUP in LITE Mode.~~
+*v2023.03 Now Retains Last Track/Position in LITE Mode @Poweroff if Properly Shutdown.*

 **Before you get started:**
 - Recommend your Music File *NAMEs* do NOT contain Multiple Consecutive *Spaces* (Known Issue with mpg123).